-"Aerobics" is the term coined by Dr. Kenneth Cooper in 1968 to describe sustained low to moderate cardiovascular exercise.
-Aerobic activities include jogging, cycling, rowing, swimming and group exercise classes such as step.
+When you hear "aerobics," you might think of step classes or jazzy dance moves in a group setting.
+However, aerobics actually refers to any activity that gets your heart rate up and sustains it there for a period of time.
+This could include jogging, cycling, rowing and swimming, as well as those group exercise classes such as step.
 Aerobic exercise offers a wide variety of benefits to your heart, lungs and muscles.
-Aerobic exercise affects your muscles in the long term as a result of your workouts and also in the short term while you exercise.
+Aerobic exercise affects your muscles in the long term as a result of your workouts, as well as in the short term while you exercise.

 Video of the Day